charizardavi/VerticesPathGen/README.md

 # This is the Vertices path generator

-Simply drag around the three points, the start, end, and control, to generate the desired trajectory, and use the function generated below in your code!
+Use the buttons to add different trajectories, and drag around their start, end, and control points to achieve the desired path.
+You can then use the code inside your vertices opmode!

 Use it at https://verticespathgen.vercel.app